Mahraganat: History

 The genre was considered vulgar by some older and more conservative Egyptians.
 This is because of the social status of the performers and fans, the controversial topics and style of lyrics, use of obscenities, and personal style of the mahragan fans.
 In 2016, Nagham FM radio station banned maharagan songs from its programs, citing that they did not "match Egyptian customs and traditions".
 However, television shows and music producers moved to cash in on the new trend, signing certain artists, such as Oka & Ortega, who have performed more widely since 2013 and recorded some commercials, and many hit songs.

 On Valentine's Day 2020, a concert was held in Cairo Stadium featuring many stars, and Hassan Shakoush, a leading Mahraganat singer, was also invited to the concert alongside his Mahraganat co-singer, Omar Kamal, where they performed their superhit, Bent El-Geran (The Neighbor's Daughter).
 In light of this event, there was some momentum on social media criticizing what they called a lack of age appropriateness of parts of the lyrics such as using many Egyptian street slurs and slang words, which some other artists considered as deviation from Egyptian values.
-Moreover criticisms were frequently referring to one other explicit line in their hit song stating "I drink alcohol and smoke Weed".
+Moreover, criticisms were frequently referring to one other explicit line in their hit song stating "I drink alcohol and smoke Weed".
 However, the singers reacted by releasing a video where they claimed that what happened was an inadvertent mistake, and that they aren't advising youth to switch to alcoholism or get drunk.
 In the video, they apologized and explained that the wrong version was played even though another version had already been recorded where the explicit line was altered.
 Shortly after, the Egyptian union of musicians decided to ban Mahraganat music in Egypt and to deny Mahraganat singers their memberships, including actor and Mahraganat performer Mohamed Ramadan.

+Artists

+Artists classified in this genre of music include: